Patients Want To Die At Home, But Home Hospice Care Can Be Tough On Families

 Hospice agencies primarily serve in an advisory role and from a distance, even in the final, intense days when family caregivers, or home nurses they've hired, must continually adjust morphine doses or deal with typical end-of-life symptoms, such as bleeding or breathing trouble.
 Those decisive moments can be scary for the family, says Dr. Joan Teno, a physician and leading hospice researcher at Oregon Health and Science University.

-"Imagine if you're the caregiver, and that you're in the house," Teno says. "it's in the middle of the night, 2 o'clock in the morning, and all of a sudden, your family member has a grand mal seizure."
+"Imagine if you're the caregiver, and that you're in the house," Teno says.
+"It's in the middle of the night, 2 o'clock in the morning, and all of a sudden, your family member has a grand mal seizure."

 That's exactly what happened with Teno's mother.